Salvo-Dippolito/Research_Track_Final_Assignment/README.md

                   reset screen terminal

               'g': manual_drive():
-                  notify the user about the current mode and to use teleop terminal
+                  notify the user about the current mode and to use the teleop terminal

               'b': assisted_drive():
                   notify the user about the current mode and to use the teleop terminal